 I am an enrolled citizen of the Cherokee Nation.

 My research areas include: economic anthropology, Indigenous rights, economic justice, political economy, economic sovereignty, economic stability, public anthropology, food and agricultural sovereignty, Native Nation economic development, American Indian studies, race and entrepreneurship, and economic colonialism.

 My overall work is in economic development for Native Nations in the United States and, consequently, issues of sovereignty related to—and based upon the necessity of—economic sustainability and stability.
 My initial research was focused on small businesses located on the Qualla Boundary of the Eastern Band of Cherokee Indians of North Carolina.
 This fieldwork took place during the height of the Great Recession and revealed that small businesses provide a crucial impact on reservation economies, especially during a time of economic crisis.

-This research also highlights the historical presence of small businesses and entrepreneurs on reservations and answers the questions of how the boundaries that Native Nations work within—land, legal, representational—impact these small businesses; how these boundaries are then transformed by these businesses (e.g. impacts on issues of sovereignty); and how these transformations can truly alter the landscape of a Native Nation in both figuratively and literally.
+This research also highlighted the historical presence of small businesses and entrepreneurs on reservations and answered the questions of how the boundaries that Native Nations work within—land, legal, representational—impact these small businesses; how these boundaries are then transformed by these businesses (e.g. impacts on issues of sovereignty); and how these transformations can truly alter the landscape of a Native Nation in both figuratively and literally.

 The book based on this research is the first full-length ethnography on American Indian small businesses and was released Spring 2019 with the UNC Press Critical Indigeneities Series.
 Topics covered include: